Leg ulcers are no joke. As many asย 1.69% of Americansย experience leg ulcers at some point in their lives.

 2. Arterial Disease

 Your arteries are the blood vessels that carry blood from the heart to the tissues of the body.
 Peripheral artery disease is a type of arterial disease that affects the leg arteries.
 If fatty plaque builds up in your legs, your legs may not receive enough blood flow to keep up with demand.
+Advanced peripheral artery disease can lead to arterial ulcers, which are caused by reduced blood flow due to blocked arteries.
+These arterial ulcers related to peripheral artery disease often develop on the feet or toes and can be slow to heal.

 3. Deep Vein Thrombosis

-Your deep veins are blood vessels below your skin, which supply blood to your muscles.
-Deep vein thrombosis (DVT) is a blood-clotting disorder.
+Your deep veins are blood vessels below your skin, which supply blood to your muscles.ย Deep vein thrombosisย (DVT) is a blood-clotting disorder.
 Cells bunch together within the deep veins, preventing the blood from flowing through.

 DVT occurs most often in the legs.
 If you sit down and don’t move for a long period of time, the blood can collect in your legs and eventually clot.
 Surgeries and injuries can also cause blood cells to clot together.
+Once diagnosed, living with DVT and managing it long term requires careful attention to medications, activity levels, and follow-up care.

 4. Diabetes

-5% of people with diabetes develop foot ulcers.
+5% of people with diabetesย develop foot ulcers.
 Diabetes can impede the flow of blood to the feet, causing skin and nerve cells to die.
 When blood arrives in the feet, it can contain a high amount of glucose, which can harm the development of cells.

 Diabetic foot ulcers can go through stages.
 A callus may develop on the skin, which a person may believe is just dry skin.

 As nerve cells begin to die, the skin erodes and forms an upper wound.
 The skin cells around the wound can dry out, making the wound bigger.
 Blood may not be able to reach the ulcer, which can lead to gangrene.
+Nerve damage and poor circulation in people with diabetes can also increase the risk of developing chronic pressure sores, as injuries may go unnoticed and healing is impaired.

 It is extremely important that diabetic ulcers be treated immediately.
 If ulcers progress, the affected foot may need to be amputated.
 Managing your blood sugar levels and getting enough exercise is usually enough to prevent ulcers.